 Zhang et. al., (1999), tries to understand the role of neural networks to predict bankruptcy.
-They also discuss the empirical applications of the networks for predicting bankruptcy but it leaves out all other types of models that are generally used by various firms.
+They have also discussed the empirical applications of the networks for predicting bankruptcy but have left out all other types of models that are generally used by various firms.

-From the review of various studies, the conclusion that can be drawn is the evolution of business failure research can be categorized into following three broad statistical techniques:-
+From the review of various studies, it can be concluded that the business failure research can be categorized into following three broad statistical techniques: